FranNMK/EduPay/docs/DOCUMENTATION.md

 ### 3.1 Secure User Authentication

-*   **How it works:** The system uses a token-based authentication mechanism.
-When a user (admin, student, or parent) registers, their password is encrypted (hashed and salted) using `bcryptjs` and stored securely in the database.
-Upon login, the user provides their credentials, which are validated.
-If successful, the server generates a JSON Web Token (JWT) signed with a secret key (`JWT_SECRET`).
-This token is sent back to the client.
+*   **How it works:** The system employs a token-based authentication mechanism with differentiated login flows based on user roles:
+    *   **For Administrators:** Admins will log in using a traditional username/email and password combination.
+Upon successful validation, their password (encrypted using `bcryptjs`) is verified against the stored hash.
+A JSON Web Token (JWT) signed with a secret key (`JWT_SECRET`) is then generated and sent back to the client.
+    *   **For Parents (and potentially Students):** Parents will use an OTP (One-Time Password) sent to their registered email address for login.
+When a parent initiates a login, the system generates a unique OTP and sends it to their email.
+The parent then enters this OTP, which is validated by the server.
+Upon successful OTP verification, a JWT is generated and sent to the client.
+This method enhances convenience and security by eliminating the need for parents to remember complex passwords.
 *   **API Usage:** For subsequent requests to protected routes, the client must include this JWT in the `Authorization` header (e.g., `Authorization: Bearer <token>`).
 A middleware on the server verifies the token's validity before granting access to the requested resource.
 *   **Roles:** The system is designed to support different user roles (e.g., 'admin', 'student').
 The user's role is encoded within the JWT payload, allowing the backend to enforce role-based access control (RBAC) on different API endpoints.

+    *   **Note:** The implementation for OTP via email will require integration with an email service provider (e.g., SendGrid, Nodemailer) to send the OTPs.

 ### 3.2 Student & Fee Management (Admin)